Diabetes and Gum (Periodontal) Disease

 Diabetes that is not controlled well leads to higher blood sugar (glucose) levels in the mouth fluids.
 This promotes the growth of bacteria that can cause gum disease.
 On the other hand, infections from untreated periodontal disease can cause the blood sugar to rise and make it harder to control diabetes.

 Another factor, smoking, is harmful to oral health even for people without diabetes.
-But a person with diabetes who smokes is at a much greater risk for gum disease than a person who does not have diabetes.
+But a person with diabetes who smokes is at a much greater risk for gum disease than a person who doesn't have diabetes.

 These diabetes-related factors, together with poor oral hygiene, can lead to periodontal disease.